wkrippne/push-swap/README.md

     3 numbers with maximum 3 instructions,
     4 numbers with maximum 7 instructions,
     5 numbers with maximum 11 instructions,
-    100 numbers with maximum 1084 instructions => 3 points,
+    100 numbers with average 700 instructions => 5 points,
-    500 numbers with maximum 6785 instructions => 4 points.
+    500 numbers with avaerage 5200 instructions => 5 points.

-The algorith is good enought to pass the project.
-If the Bonus part is also done the project could get more than 105%.
+The algorithm is good enought to pass the project.

 ### Bonus